YorberR/Node-Api/README.md

 ## Environment Variables

-Create a `.env` file in the root directory based on the .env.example file.
-Here is an example of the content of .`env.example`:
+Create a `.env` file in the root directory based on the `.env.example` file.
+Here is an example of the content of `.env.example`:

 ```
 PORT=3000